 Contact us at firstname.lastname@example.org to be involved with this new and exciting Citizen Science opportunity.
 Begun in the spring of 2019, we have nearly finished our first summer of studies.
 Now we are preparing for our fall studies and next year’s program to carry on.

 The Anacortes Community Forest Lands (ACFL) are a defining feature of our community and key to our sense of place.

 The ACFL is changing, as it has from its very beginning.
 Now, though, it faces a climate that has started changing at rates that will become faster than ecosystems, or humans, have ever experienced.

-Transition Fidalgo & Friends is starting a new citizen science project to monitor change in the ACFL.
+Transition Fidalgo & Friends is sponsoring a citizen science project to monitor change in the ACFL.
 We have three objectives: (1) to get to know our forest better (we care for things that we know more intimately); (2) to document current conditions and then to track how the forest is responding and changing; and (3) to make that data available to researchers and land managers, so that we learn how forests respond and if/how we can help them adapt more successfully.